 The share capital of the Bank is represented by ordinary shares.
-As at 1 January 2020 and 2019, all of the issued ordinary shares were fully paid.
+As at 1 December 2021 and 1 January 2020, all of the issued ordinary shares were fully paid.
 The total number of issued and placed shares remained unchanged during the reporting period and totaled 43,112.
 Each ordinary share carries one vote.
-Detailed information on share issues is presented in Section 5 of the statement of capital adequacy in these annual financial statements.
+Detailed information on share issues is presented in Section 5 of the statement of capital adequacy in these financial statements.

 6.2.
-Accompanying information to the statement of financial results
+Accompanying information to the statement of income

-Information on movements in items of the statement of financial results is disclosed in Note 3.2 hereof.
+Information on movements in items of the statement of income is disclosed in Note 3.2 hereof.

-Included in interest income from investments in securities is interest income from financial assets at fair value through other comprehensive income for 2019 in the amount of RUB 0 thousand (2018: not applicable) calculated using the effective interest rate method.
+Included in interest income from investments in securities is interest income from financial assets at fair value through other comprehensive income for 2020 in the amount of RUB 0 thousand (2019: RUB 0 thousand) calculated using the effective interest rate method.

-Net result before tax on financial assets at fair value excluding the effect of the provision for expected credit losses amounted to RUB 119,720 thousand in 2019 (2018: not applicable), including RUB 106,515 thousand (net) recognized in other comprehensive income for 2019 and RUB 13,205 thousand reclassified upon derecognition from other comprehensive income to profit (loss) for the reporting period.
+Net result before tax on financial assets at fair value through other comprehensive income, excluding the effect of the provisions for expected credit losses, amounted to RUB 83,036 thousand in 2020 (2019: RUB 119,720 thousand), including RUB 83,091 thousand (net) recognized in other comprehensive income (2019: RUB 106,515 thousand) and RUB -55 thousand reclassified upon derecognition from other comprehensive income to profit (loss) for the reporting period (2019: RUB -13,205 thousand).

-In 2019, profit comprised translation differences except for those related to financial instruments at fair value through profit or loss in the amount of RUB 0 thousand (2018: RUB 0 thousand).
+In the reporting period, profit comprised translation differences except for those related to financial instruments at fair value through profit or loss in the amount of RUB 0 thousand (2019: RUB 0 thousand).